zahid58/Inpainter/README.md

 https://drive.google.com/file/d/15VgWTtdBd0udJQqq8p7xmsWmGSTzm0qE/view?usp=sharing

 ### Contribute
-Feel free to contribute to the project and make it feature-rich.
+Feel free to fork the project and contribute.
 You can incorporate recent deep learning methods, make the GUI more easy to use, include relevant photo editing features.